-Noticing a new sore, lump, or lesion on your dog's mouth can be alarming.
-It may appear on the lips, inside on the gums, or even on the tongue, and there are many possible causes, including dental and autoimmune diseases.
-However, some dogs may develop sores for less-serious problems, or it could be a benign growth.
-Diagnosing mouth ulcers isn't something you're equipped to do, so it's important to take your dog to the vet for an exam when you see one.
+Noticing a new sore, lump, or lesion in or around your dog's mouth can be alarming.
+It may appear on the lips, the gums, or even the tongue.
+There are many possible causes, including dental and autoimmune diseases, although some dogs develop sores for less-serious reasons, and it could be a benign growth.
+Diagnosing mouth ulcers isn't something you're equipped to do, so it's important for you to take your dog in for a veterinary exam as soon as you see one.

 Why Do Dogs Have Mouth Sores?

-If you notice your dog is suffering from a mouth sore, there are some questions to take into consideration so you can help your vet diagnose and treat the issue.
-Is your dog clearly in pain?
-Is it drooling, reluctant to eat, "chattering" its teeth, or lethargic?
+If you see that your dog is suffering from a mouth sore, make a note of other symptoms or unusual behaviors you notice to help your vet diagnose and treat the issue.
+For example, is your dog clearly in pain?
+Is it drooling, lethargic, or reluctant to eat?
+Are its teeth chattering?

-Take note of and talk to your vet about these and any other abnormal behaviors during an exam.
-Mouth ulcers can be caused by a number of different health problems and, if left untreated, may increase the likelihood of secondary infections and irritations of the face and lips.
+Mouth ulcers can be caused by a number of different health problems and, if left untreated, may increase the risk of secondary infections.

 - Facial Skin Folds: The natural folds of excess skin on some dog breeds may cause irritation that results in an occasional ulcer.

 - Oral Papilloma Virus: Small oral tumors on the lips, tongue, throat, or gums may be caused by this virus.
-It typically affects dogs under the age of 2 who do not yet have a fully developed immune system.
+It typically affects dogs under the age of 2 that don't yet have a fully developed immune system.

-- Cancer: Oral tumors on the gums, lips, tongue, and lymph nodes may be either cancerous or benign.
-If left untreated, the tumor may become malignant, worsening to a life-threatening stage.
+- Tumors: Oral tumors on the gums, lips, tongue, and lymph nodes may be either cancerous or benign.

 - Gingival Hyperplasia: Appearing as an overgrowth of gum tissue, this can look like a small tumor.
-It is typically benign but can be biopsied to check for cancer cells.
+It's typically benign, but your vet can biopsy it to check for cancer cells.

 - Kidney Disease: Mouth sores are one of the signs of advanced renal failure in dogs with kidney disease.